-ta.
-The dominant section are the monopoly capitalists, or imperialists, who have control of the banks and the major industries.
-In the U.S. today less than 2% of the population own one third or more of the wealth, including the majority of stocks and bonds, and control the largest share of the means of production.
+The backbone of the working class are the workers in large-scale enterprises, engaging in highly socialized work.
+There are approximately 20 million workers in manufacturing in the U.S., stocks and bonds, and control the largest share of the means of production.
 This group of vampires, with well-known families like the Rockefellers, Mellons, Harrimans, and a small number of others as the biggest bloodsuckers, represent the main pillar of the ruling class.
-The working class, in seizing power, will immediately confiscate-without compensation-the means of production they own and their accumulated billions.
+The working class, in seizing power, will immediately confiscate -without compensation-the means of production they own and their accumulated billions.
 It will give them just punishment for their towering crimes, strip those who remain of all basis of their power and ruthlessly suppress every attempt by them to resist proletarian rule and socialism.